microsoft/Video_Call_MOS/README.md

 python run_evaluation_and_plotting.py
 ```

 The script is using the pre-computed VMAF features and alignment indices loaded from CSV files as inputs to the VCM model.
-For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Model inference](#Model-inference)).
+For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Video Quality Prediction](#Video-Quality-Prediction)).

-## Model inference
+## Video Quality Prediction
 To predict the MOS score of a single video file, the following command can be used:
 ```bash
 python run_video_call_mos.py --deg_video /path/to/video_call_mos_set/data/deg_0001.mp4 --ref_video /path/to/video_call_mos_set/data/ref_01.mp4 --results_dir /path/to/video_call_mos_set/results --tmp_dir /path/to/video_call_mos_set/tmp